VirtualAeroLab/VirtualAeroLab.github.io/_posts/2018-5-7-my-cfd-setup.md

 ---
 layout: post
-title: "My CFD Setup"
+title: My CFD Setup
 date: 2018-5-7
-excerpt_separator: "A general breakdown of the tools that will be used at all stages for CFD workflow.<!--more-->"
+excerpt_separator: "A general breakdown of the tools that will be used at all stages for CFD workflow."
 tags:
   - CFD
   - Tools